stephengold/jme3-utilities/README.md

   + Adobe Photoshop Elements
   + the Ant and Gradle build tools
   + the Blender 3D animation suite
-  + the FindBugs source code analyzer
+  + the FindBugs source-code analyzer
   + Gimp, the GNU Image Manipulation Program
-  + the Git and Subversion revision control systems
+  + the Git and Subversion revision-control systems
   + the Google Chrome web browser
   + Guava core libraries for Java
   + the Java compiler, standard doclet, and runtime environment
   + the JCommander Java framework
   + jMonkeyEngine and the jME3 Software Development Kit
   + LWJGL, the Lightweight Java Game Library
+  + the Markdown document conversion tool
   + Microsoft Windows
   + the NetBeans integrated development environment
-  + the Nifty GUI
+  + the Nifty graphical user interface library
-  + Open Broadcaster Software
+  + Open Broadcaster Software Studio
   + the PMD source code analyzer
   + the RealWorld Cursor Editor
   + Alex Peterson's Spacescape tool